jborza/vscode-6502asm/README.md

-# 6502asm Assembler Language Supp
+# Visual Studio Code 6502asm Assembler Language Support

 This extension provides syntax highlighting for use with the [6502asm](http://www.6502asm.com) and [Easy 6502](http://skilldrick.github.io/easy6502) variant of 6502 assembly.